Selfridges Group: History

 Selfridges Group, along with KaDeWe Group, is owned by Thailand's Central Group, which acquired them in 2021 jointly with Austria-based Signa Holding, which lost joint control in late 2023.
-Shareholders successfully ousted Signa Holding's founder, René Benko, who was pressured to relinquish his voting rights amid the financial turmoil.
+Shareholders successfully ousted Signa Holding's founder, René Benko, who was pressured to relinquish his voting rights amid financial turmoil.
 The group traces its origins to the Weston family, an Irish-Canadian business dynasty that controls Wittington Investments (UK).
-In 2003, Galen Weston Sr. acquired the Selfridges department store chain from Marks & Spencer, subsequently integrating it with other high-end retailers including Brown Thomas and Arnotts in Ireland, and De Bijenkorf in the Netherlands, to form the Selfridges Group.
+In 2003, Galen Weston Sr. acquired the Selfridges department store chain, subsequently integrating it with other high-end retailers including Brown Thomas and Arnotts in Ireland, and De Bijenkorf in the Netherlands, to form the Selfridges Group.

+Before becoming an independent listed company in 1998, Selfridges was part of the Sears plc retail conglomerate (not related to the American Sears).
+Sears had owned Selfridges since 1965, when Charles Clore's business bought it.

 In October 2024, following Signa's collapse, Saudi Arabia's Public Investment Fund (PIF) acquired Signa's stake and formed a new strategic partnership with Central Group; under this arrangement Central Group owns 60% and PIF 40% of both the operating and property companies.

 Central Group has since directed significant redevelopment efforts—including the transformation of the Selfridges Beauty Hall on Oxford Street, renovations at Brown Thomas in Dublin, and the men's department at De Bijenkorf in Amsterdam—and reported group sales of over £2.8 billion in the most recent fiscal year.